withastro/astro/packages/astro/src/core/errors/README.md

 ### Removing errors

-If an error is no longer relevant, it can deprecated by adding a `@deprecated` tag to the JSDoc comment with a message that will be shown in the docs.
-This is useful for users on previous versions who might still encounter the error to know that perhaps upgrading to a newer version of Astro would solve their issue.
+If the error cannot be triggered at all anymore, it can deprecated by adding a `@deprecated` tag to the JSDoc comment with a message that will be shown in the docs.
+This message is useful for users on previous versions who might still encounter the error so that they can know that upgrading to a newer version of Astro would perhaps solve their issue.

 ```js
 /**